 Clarissa von Spee

-Chair of Asian Art and James and Donna Reid Curator of Chinese Art and Interim Curator of Islamic Art
+James and Donna Reid Curator of Chinese Art and Interim Curator of Islamic Art, Chair of Asian Art

-Clarissa von Spee brings more than a decade of museum experience to the CMA.
+Clarissa von Spee brings more than a decade of museum experience to the Cleveland Museum of Art.
 From 2008 until 2016, von Spee served as curator of the Chinese and Central Asian Collections, Department of Asia, at the British Museum in London.
 She organized exhibitions including The Printed Image in China from the 8th to the 21st Centuries (2010); Modern Chinese Ink Paintings (2012); and Gems of Chinese Painting: A Voyage along the Yangzi River (2014).

-In 2013, von Spee became a Fellow of the China Center of Visual Studies at the China Academy of Art in Hangzhou, China.
+In 2013, von Spee became a Fellow of the Center of Visual Studies at the China Academy of Art in Hangzhou.
 Previously, she was assistant professor at the Institute for East Asian Art History, Heidelberg University, and curator at the Museum für Ostasiatische Kunst in Cologne.

 Dr. von Spee received her PhD from Heidelberg University, having also studied in Taipei, Shanghai, and Paris.
-In 2016 she was awarded a Leverhulme Research Fellowship to conduct research on the art of the Jiangnan region of China; and in 2022, she curated the exhibition China through the Magnifying Glass: Masterpieces in Miniature and Detail on display in the Cleveland Museum of Art’s Julia and Larry Pollock Focus Gallery.
+In 2016, she was awarded a Leverhulme Research Fellowship to conduct research on the art of the Jiangnan region of China; and in 2022, she curated the exhibition China through the Magnifying Glass: Masterpieces in Miniature and Detail on display in the Cleveland Museum of Art’s Julia and Larry Pollock Focus Gallery.

 Contact the Curator at: ChineseArt [at] clevelandart.org | TextilesandIslamicArt [at] clevelandart.org